Academics

 PSGN 604 - Statistics for Behavioral Sciences (3 Credits)

-Students will be critically evaluating statistical techniques taught during the course to further their ability to make informed decisions about research outcomes.
-Students will be required to: conceptualize problems that require further research in their field of interest, create data sets, apply different statistical techniques and make decisions based on the results obtained.
+The objective of this course is to provide students with an overview of the content and basic skills necessary to understand the techniques of entering and analyzing data.
+This course will cover the application of parametric tests: T test and analysis of variance, as well as identifying relationships through correlations.
+Students will be evaluating statistical techniques taught during the course to further their ability to make informed decisions about research outcomes.
+Students will be required to: conceptualize problems that require further research in their field of interest, create data sets, apply different statistical techniques, and make decisions based on the results obtained.